mtvaden1/Playlist-Analysis/README.md

 **weather_api_test.ipynb** a file that accesses the open weather map API to get the current weather based on my location.

-**generate_recs_test.ipynb**: Not a part of the project, but a file that helped me navigate the Spotify API and access and generate recommendations for my playlists
+**generate_recs_test.ipynb**: Not a part of the project, but a file that helped me navigate the Spotify API and access and generate recommendations for my playlists.

 **convert_library_to_colors.ipynb**: Not a part of the project, but a file where I started to explore the relationship between song and primary color of album art using ColorThief package.